 A protein cyclophilin-like antifungal has been isolated from chickpea seeds.
 The in vitro study revealed the inhibitory effect of the compound on the growth of certain fungi, the human immunodeficiency virus-1 reverse transcriptase, and exhibited an anti-mitogenic activity on mouse splenocytes (Ye and Ng, 2002).
 Other researchers have extracted the proteinaceous alpha amylase inhibitor from chickpeas and measured its activity.
-The antinutritional protein inhibited 73.6% of the activity of human saliva sample, comparable to the α -amylase from kidney bean, which has been used as a dietary supplement in body weight management.
+The antinutritional protein inhibited 73.6% of the activity of human saliva sample, comparable to the $\alpha$ -amylase from kidney bean, which has been used as a dietary supplement in body weight management.
 Thus, the ability of the chickpea extract to hinder the digestion of complex carbohydrates could potentially be useful in controlling obesity in humans (Hao et al., 2009).

 Faba bean properties against candica induced oral thrush have been reported.
 In order to study other potential antimicrobial activity of the plant, Zhang and Lewis (1997) extracted from faba beans the defensins peptides and named them as fabatins.
 A moderate bactericidal effect was observed against gram-negative Escherichia coli and gram-positive Enterococcus hirae when incubated with the peptides.
 However, a higher antibacterial activity was recorded against the gram-negative pseudomonas aeruginosa with a lower concentration of 1 μg/ml resulting in a six-fold killing effect.
-The mechanism of action of various defensins is not well understood and some defensins' toxicity against gram-negative and gram-positive (Zhang and Lewis, 1997; Carvalho and Gomes, 2009).
+The mechanism of action of various defensins is not well understood and some defensins' toxicity against gram-negative and gram-positive bacteria could be related to the initial binding of the positively charged peptides to the surfaces of lipopolysaccharides in gram-negative and teichoic acid in gram-positive (Zhang and Lewis, 1997; Carvalho and Gomes, 2009).
 Isolated antimicrobial peptides have shown potential to combat fungal and bacterial strains that are becoming multi-drug resistant.
 The abilities and usefulness of the various plant based peptides are a new opportunity for exploring how plant defensins could be developed into drugs for human use and present an opportunity for crop improvement (Wong et al., 2006; Carvalho and Gomes, 2009).